kitten/kitten.sh/pages/parser-generator-dsl/index.md

 Ever since I started working on _styled-components_ I've been fascinated by parsers.
-Writing a plugin for Webpack or Babel for the first time felt like pure magic, especially if the plugin doesn't just transpile some code for compatibility reasons or adds some metadata, but instead generates entirely new code or enables functionality that just isn't feasibly implemented as runtime-only code.
+Writing a plugin for Webpack or Babel for the first time felt like pure magic, especially if the plugin doesn't just transpile some code for compatibility reasons or adds some metadata but instead generates entirely new code or enables functionality that just isn't feasibly implemented as runtime-only code.

 These days as JavaScript developers parsers are all around us.
 When we're starting up a